PangeAI/SCINS/README.md

 # SCINS

 This is an open-source implementation of SCINS (described in Schueffenhauer et al., J. Chem.
 Inf.
-Model., 2007, Clustering and Rule-Based Classifications of Chemical Structures Evaluated in the Biological Activity Space) and accompanies the preprint: https://chemrxiv.org/engage/chemrxiv/article-details/66b40b2e01103d79c51dc457
+Model., 2007, Clustering and Rule-Based Classifications of Chemical Structures Evaluated in the Biological Activity Space) and accompanies the paper: https://pubs.acs.org/doi/10.1021/acs.jcim.4c01314

 ## Contents
 1. [What is SCINS?](#what-is-scins)